What is Apache Kafka®?

 When deciding on deploying Apache Kafka as a crucial part of your technology stack you have to consider capability management requirements.
 You need to decide if the right decision is to build the necessary in-house expertise, or should you outsource the responsibility to a managed service provider (MSP) who can deliver Kafka-as-a-service.
 Download our white paper “The Unmatchable ROI of Managed Apache Kafka Service” and explore 3 broad considerations—cost, time, and business risk to help you arrive at the right decision.

 Earlier this year, we added Kafka to our Integrated Data Platform.
-The presentation on “Key Challenges and Lessons Learned in Extending Instaclustr Provisioning and Management System for Kafka” will give insights into the building of our Managed Apache Kafka.
+The presentation on “Key Challenges and Lessons Learned in Extending Instaclustr Provisioning and Management System for Kafka” will give insights into the building Instaclustr Managed Apache Kafka.

 Our consulting package for Apache Kafka is designed to provide an independent review of your operational Apache Kafka deployment.
 The package is designed to help customers who already have deployed and have operational application and are looking for assurance that the solution is scalable and is free from any potential issues.